rockstardotb/Gravitational_Wave_Analysis/README.md

 > python ligo_view -i 0 -f 5

-downloads, reads, and analyzes strain data for the first six H1 and L1 detector data associated with first six files in list.txt
+downloads, reads, and analyzes strain data for the first 5 H1 and L1 detector data associated with first six files in list.txt